Mate-Demate Device: Kennedy Space Center

 A similar but slightly less complex Mate-Demate Device was located at the Shuttle Landing Facility airport at the Kennedy Space Center (KSC) in Florida.
 The MDD was located just off the southeast end of the runway.
 Its primary use was unloading the orbiter after its cross-country flight from Edwards.

 Like its sibling in California, the MDD in Florida consisted of two 100 ft towers equipped with hoists, adapters and movable platforms for access to certain orbiter components and equipment.
 The KSC MDD's hoists had a total lifting capacity of 230,000 lb, slightly less than the California version.

 The contract to build the KSC MDD was awarded during the first quarter of calendar year 1977 and it was completed in June 1978.
 The first use of the KSC MDD was on 19 October 1978 when the was lifted for a fit-check.
 The first operational shuttle to use the KSC MDD was the which was lifted up in March 1979 at the end of its delivery flight.
-When it was first built, the top KSC MDD was the location of the first air traffic control tower for the Shuttle Landing Facility.
-The KSC MDD was demolished in 2014.
+The first air traffic control tower for the Shuttle Landing Facility was built on top of the KSC MDD.
+The KSC MDD was dismantled in 2014.

 Orbiter Lifting Fixture

 Discovery testing the Orbiter Lifting Fixture at Vandenberg on 6 November 1983.

 Orbiter Lifting Fixture was a scaled-down version of the MDD planned for use exclusively at Vandenberg Air Force Base in California.
 It was first used by during a fit-check during its initial delivery flight in November 1983 and was used to unload and load for pad fit checks at Vandenberg Space Launch Complex 6 in 1984 and 1985.
 Shuttle flights from the West Coast were canceled following the 1986 Space Shuttle Challenger disaster.

-The Orbiter Lifting Fixture was relocated to United States Air Force Plant 42 where the orbiters were built in Palmdale, California, before the delivery of the in 1991.
+The Orbiter Lifting Fixture was relocated to United States Air Force Plant 42 in Palmdale, California where the orbiters were built and overhauled.
+The relocated Orbiter Lifting Fixture was first used for the delivery of the in 1991.
 Previously, the orbiters were trucked to the MDD at the Armstrong Flight Research Center at Edwards Air Force Base, about 36 mi away, which took about 10 hours.
 The Orbiter Lifting Fixture was dismantled in 2008.